bkesterbyld/maroon-potato/src/pages/index.md

     content: >
       ###### Create Experience, Not Infrastructure

-      Above is a computing service that eliminates the need for you to sweat databases, app servers, web servers, containers, DevOps and backend QA.
+      Above is a computing service that eliminates the need for databases, app servers, web servers, containers, DevOps and backend QA.
 We free your brain to focus on client logic, interfaces and other satisfying work.
     actions: []
     video_embed_html: ''
     media_position: top